AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

-The cost of full coverage auto insurance in New Jersey is on par with the national average, but minimum coverage rates run much higher — about twice the national average.
+The cost of full coverage auto insurance in New Jersey is currently $2,781 per year—comparable to the national average.
+However, minimum coverage rates run much higher at $1,431 annually.
 Maintaining a clean record and improving your credit are good long-term strategies for lowering your auto insurance rates.
 In the short-term, to find low rates, compare quotes from at least three companies.
-GEICO, NJM, and USAA tend to have some of the cheapest rates in New Jersey.
+GEICO, NJM, and Progressive tend to have some of the cheapest rates in New Jersey.

 Methodology